Geese through Gulls

 Boreal Chickadees were reported from seven northern MN counties.
 Reflecting their decline in the rest of the region, WI birders only reported the species in Forest Co, 5–25 Dec, and in MI they were found only in Keweenaw Co and traditional areas in Marquette Co.
 Winter Wrens more than doubled their usual winter presence, with reports from 11 MN counties.
 Carolina Wrens were reported from a record 18 MN counties, with a record late date for the northern half of the state in Beltrami Co 6–19 Jan (Becky Marty).
 WI reflected this trend, with many sightings in the northern half of the state while the southern half was “just exploding” with reports.
 A record late MN Ruby-crowned Kinglet was found Houston Co, Dec 20 (Dedrick Benz).
 A Mountain Bluebird, casual in MN, visited Como Park, Ramsey Co during the entire season and was appreciated by well over 100 individuals.
 It was last seen 26 Feb.

 Townsend’s Solitaires were reported from 11 MN counties, which is slightly below-average; elsewhere in the region, they were found at Devil’s Lake SP, Sauk Co, WI—where this species regularly appears—and in MI, three were reported from the U.P. and one from the Lower.
 Two late Swainson’s Thrush reports were logged: one in Washington Co, 8 Dec, was WI’s sixth winter record; the other was recorded in MI at Binder Park Zoo, Battle Creek, Calhoun Co 3 Jan.
 Continuing the winter abundance of semi-hardy passerines, Hermit Thrush was reported from 10 MN counties.
 This is the widest winter distribution in over 10 years.
 MI had a Wood Thrush at Quickstad Park, Royal Oak, Oakland Co 1 Jan, and MN had its first winter Wood Thrush in Hennepin Co 14–24 Dec (Steven Oakley).
-Regional Varied Thrush reports were mixed: in MN, sightings from 12 counties was above-average; in WI (three counties) and MI (9 counties), reports were less frequent than expected.
+Regional Varied Thrush reports were mixed: in MN, sightings from 12 counties was above-average; in WI (four counties) and MI (nine counties), reports were less frequent than expected.
 In MN, Gray Catbirds were reported from six counties and Brown Thrashers were reported from 14; both of these species were present in higher winter numbers than they’d been in over a decade.
 MI had Brown Thrashers in eight counties.
 MN logged one Northern Mockingbird in Afton, Washington Co 25–31 Dec (Nan Leekley).
 Northern Mockingbird numbers were average in WI; two were reported.
 In southern MI the species was also present in expected numbers.
 However, they appeared in the northern half of the state in an outstanding five counties.

 In both MN and WI, Bohemian Waxwings were reported in usual numbers from in the northern thirds of the states.
 Eurasian Tree Sparrows were reported from four scattered MN locations; three of these spent lengthy stretches of the winter at residential feeders.
 In WI, this species is expanding northward with individuals or small numbers being seen annually in southern counties.
 This winter, they were reported in Dane and Green counties.
 MN’s third winter record of American Pipit, a bird first discovered in November, lingered until 21 Dec at Blue Lake, Scott Co.
 Next door, WI reported them in an above-average six counties.
 Also, WI recorded its first state record Sprague’s Pipit in Ozaukee Co 1 Jan (Alexander and Brad Steger).
 However, the bird was not subsequently relocated.